If the content of a video you uploaded is identified as not suitable for most advertisers, you'll see a yellow dollar sign, next to the video.

 How monetization status is applied

-In the first few hours of a video upload, we use machine learning to determine if a video meets our advertiser-friendly guidelines.
+We use machine learning to determine if it meets our advertiser-friendly content guidelines during the upload process.
 This also applies to scheduled live streams, where our systems look at the title, description, thumbnail, and tags even before the stream goes live.

-We know our system doesn’t always get it right, so if you see a yellow icon in your Video Manager and feel our automated systems made a mistake, you can request a human review.
+We know our system doesn’t always get it right, so if you see a yellow icon and feel our automated systems made a mistake, you can appeal.
 Such reviews will help our systems get smarter over time.

-If you believe that your video is suitable for all brands, you can request human review.
+If you believe that your video is suitable for all brands, you can appeal.
 We receive many requests to monetize videos every day and review these submissions as quickly as possible.
 Follow these steps to appeal:

-- Make sure that your content follows the advertiser-friendly guidelines.
+- Make sure that your content follows our advertiser-friendly content guidelines.
 Keep in mind that advertisers have a choice about where to show their ads.

 You can see your videos that aren't suitable for all advertisers by clicking the drop-down menu next to View in the top right, then choosing Limited or no ads.

 When you request a human review (e.g. appeal the current monetization status), the video gets looked at by an expert who spends time watching the video and reviewing the video’s content, title, and metadata against our advertiser-friendly content guidelines.